AlgoCompSynth/AlgoCompSynth-One/README.md

 - It avoids licensing issues with distributing binaries, and
 - The source code is right there for you to examine and enhance.

-The downside is that the components that need to be compiled, `torchaudio`, `torchvision`, `cupy`, and `cuSignal`, take a fair amount of time to build.
+The downside is that the components that need to be compiled on the Jetson, `torchaudio`, `cupy`, and `cuSignal`, take a fair amount of time to build.
 I have included logfiles of my builds on a Jetson AGX Xavier so you can get an idea of what to expect for build times.